cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 ## Resistance to Reorganisations

-The Decred protocol is four years old and impressively has experienced very few blockchain reogranisations through history.
+The Decred protocol is four years old and impressively, has experienced very few blockchain reogranisations through history.
 Re-organisations to a depth of one block are natural phenomena  in blockchains (including Bitcoin) as a result of network latency and probability and usually work themselves out.
 As of block height 414,977, the following [block re-orgs have been detected](https://matrix.to/#/!vGasNHFXqjoEWUBTIi:decred.org/$157910732378277MwoqT:decred.org?via=decred.org&via=matrix.org&via=zettaport.com) with the majority of depth 2 and all of depth 3 being associated with a [bug encountered during the DCP004 upgrade](https://matheusd.com/post/dcp0004-and-hardforks/):

 - Depth 1 blocks = 1922 instances (0.4631%, natural phenomena).
 - Depth 2 blocks = 25 (0.006%, most during DCP004 upgrade).